KonstantinosAng/trello-clone/README.md

 # Trello clone

-A [trello clone](https://trello.com) app using ElectronJS and ReactJS.
+A [trello clone](https://trello.com) app using ReactJS, TailwindCSS and Material UI Icons for the frontend and Firebase for authorization, authentication and storing.

 ## Usage